auth0-sandbox/auth0-application-development/module01-instructions.md

 *logout* URLs on the Auth0 side.
 But, if you are running in a GitHub Codespace we do not know the URL and port number yet!

-## Integrating Authentication into the Express Application
+## Part 3: Integrating Authentication into the Express Application

 1. This application is based on the *Express* framework.
 Express is a JavaScript framework for web applications and services that